-Pethica and Sutton [35] have shown that in general there exists a minimum separation ($\sim 1-2$ Å) below, which the surfaces jump into contact irrespective of the rigidity of the holder.
+Pethica and Sutton [35] have shown that in general there exists a minimum separation (~1-2 Å) below which the surfaces jump into contact irrespective of the rigidity of the holder.
 This instability is due to the fact that, at some small enough separation, the gradient of the surface forces exceeds the gradient of the elastic restoring bodies.
 The instability is irreversible because surface forces have stronger separation dependence than does the elastic restoring force.
 Lennard-Jones pair potential used by Pethica and Sutton [35] is inapplicable to free surface structures.
 N-Body potentials of the embedded atom variety are rather much more reliable in such cases.
-They do not, however, account for long-range attractive forces because they do not incorporate Van der Waals term.
-Landman et al. [36] verified the onset of jump-to-contact instability by means of MD simulations and compared their results to AFM measurements for a nickel tip interactive with gold substrate.
-In MD simulations, the tip is modelled as pyramid with an effective curvature of \sim 30 Å and the sample is made up of 11 layers of 450 atoms per layer.
-The interatomic interactions governing the energetic and dynamics of the system are modelled by means of embedded-atom method (EAM).
-In the EAM [40], the dominant contribution to the cohesive energy of the material is viewed as the energy to embed an atom into local electron density provided by other atoms of the system.
-The presence of the energy barrier prevents the tip-cantilever system.
-At the distance when the interactive force becomes equal to the cantilever constant, the local minimum due to cantilever elasticity disappears, and the probe abruptly moves to a new position, corresponding to the global minimum, which is "jump-to-contact" in this case.
+They do not, however, account for long-range attractive forces because they do not incorporate Van-der-Waals term.
+Landman et al. [36] verified the onset of jump-to-contact instability by means of molecular dynamics (MD) simulations.
+The inter-atomic interactions governing the energetic and dynamics of the system are modeled by means of embeddedatom method (EAM).
+In the EAM [40], the dominant contribution to the cohesive energy of the material is viewed as the energy to embed an atom in to local electron density provided by other atoms of the system.
+The presence of the energy barrier prevents the tip-cantilever system to interact.
+At the distance where the interactive force becomes equal to the cantilever constant, the local minimum due to cantilever elasticity disappears, and the probe abruptly moves to a new position, corresponding to the global minimum, which is the "jump-to-contact".

 Fig. 2.
-Lennard-Jones potential computation depicting double potential well that contributes to the jump-in and jump-off-contacts.
+Lennard-Jones potential computations depicting double potential well that contribute to the jump-in and jump-off contacts.

-5.2.
+5.1.2.
 Withdrawal curve: jump-off-contact and adhesive forces

-The second discontinuity or instability of forcedisplacement curves, the jump-off-contact occurs when, during the withdrawal of sample, the cantilever elastic constant is larger than the gradient of tipsample adhesive forces [7].
-Unlike jump-in, the jumpoff-contact is related to tip and sample surface energies via equations that depend on materials dimensions, stiffness and adhesion.
-The jump-offcontact deflection and jump-off-contact distance are usually greater than jump-to-contact deflection and jump-to-contact distance, respectively.
+The second discontinuity or instability of force-displacement curves, the jump-off contact occurs when, during the withdrawal of sample, the cantilever elastic constant is larger than the gradient of tip-sample adhesive forces [7].
+Unlike jump-in, the jump-off contact is related to tip and sample surface energies via equations that depend on materials dimensions, elasticity, stiffness and adhesion.
+The jump-off-contact deflection and its distance are usually greater than jump-to-contact deflection and the corresponding distance, respectively.
 This occurs for several reasons.
 When the tip is moved toward the surface, the total energy is initially entirely dominated by the elastic energy of the cantilever.
 Eventually, the attractive force becomes strong enough to impose the global energy minimum.
-The presence of the energy barrier prevents the tip-cantilever system.
-At the distance when the net force gradient, $F'{T}(D) = k$, the local minimum due to cantilever elasticity disappears, and the probe abruptly moves to a new stable position (jump-off), corresponding to the global minimum.
-Hence, the nature of these two discontinuities or instabilities if analyzed appropriately can reveal several information on the sample mechanical and viscoelastic properties [41].
-The experimental forcedistance curves for an unstable 14-layer KrCl(222 nm) laser reflecting multilayer system is presented in Fig. 3(a) and (b) depicting changes during the growth and post growth stages of a time interval of 6 months.
+The presence of the energy barrier prevents the tip-cantilever system from interacting.
+At the distance where the net force gradient, $F'{T}(D) = k$, the local minimum due to cantilever elasticity disappears, and the probe abruptly moves to a new stable position (jump-off), corresponding to the global minimum.
+Hence the nature of these two discontinuities or instabilities if analyzed appropriately can reveal several information on the sample mechanical, compositional and viscoelastic properties [41].
+The experimental force distance curves for an unstable 14-layer KrCl (λ = 222 nm) laser reflecting multilayer system is presented in Fig. 3(a) and (b) depicting changes (instabilities) during the growth and post growth stages of a time interval of 6 months.
 It can be seen from these figures that not only the instabilities amplitudes but also their shapes are drastically different at the two different instances.